-TTC serves Berkeley, Charleston and Dorchester counties with four campuses.
+TTC serves Berkeley, Charleston and Dorchester counties with five campuses.
 Thornley Campus is located on Rivers Avenue, one mile north of Aviation Avenue in North Charleston.
 Berkeley Campus is in Berkeley County on Highway 17-A, south of Moncks Corner.
 Palmer Campus is located in downtown Charleston on Columbus Street.
 Mount Pleasant Campus is located on John Dilligard Lane.
+Dorchester Campus is located in Dorchester County in Summerville on Dorchester Road.